How to deal with Infertility GriefFeb 01, 2021

 But infertility – you’re stuck in this constant cycle of grief.
-Because you’re still struggling to fall pregnant and stay pregnant while you’re mourning the loss of everything else at the same time.
+Because you’re still struggling to get pregnant and stay pregnant, while you’re mourning the loss of everything else at the same time.
+Your life is falling apart before your eyes.
 You’re trying to move forward, but you’re being pulled back into the darkness at every turn.

 And of course, there is no support for you.
 Because people don’t understand that you’re hurting so much, and even if they did, they don’t know how to console someone who is suffering from infertility grief.